 2. Quitting the blame game and balancing accountability

 You don’t need to be an expert to realize that a major responsibility in relationships is taking accountability.
 I have seen my neighbors dragging themselves through a dysfunctional state of affairs for a long time.
 Michael was always too busy with business trips and came home late every night.
-Claire, his wife, was a shopaholic, burning their savings into expensive cocktail dresses.
-As time passed, their fights got uglier, when the solution was a simple step away – accepting their own shortcomings.
+Claire, his wife, was a shopaholic, burning through their savings to add more expensive cocktail dresses to her wardrobe.
+With time, their fights got uglier, when the solution was a simple step away – accepting their own shortcomings.

 Trust me, you will reach nowhere with misplaced blame and constant criticism of each other’s annoying habits that kill romance eventually.
 Stop right there and reflect upon the issues you are struggling with.
 The moment you begin to take accountability in a relationship, all the other factors will fall seamlessly into place.
 Why drag a nasty argument on and on if you can find the remedy in a warm hug?